 If the following apply to you, we’re probably not a good fit:

-- Having an issue taking directions from someone younger than you
+- Having an issue taking directions from someone younger or older than you

-- Having an issue taking directions from someone of the opposite gender.
+- Having an issue taking directions from someone of the opposite or non-binary gender.

 - Being uncomfortable around People with Blue/Pink/Purple hair, black/yellow/red/white (or any color) skin, piercings, gauges, tattoos… you get the picture